-- A. Establishment and Purpose: Pursuant to Idaho Code § 67-8205, there is hereby established jointly with the County, Ambulance, and Fire District a Joint Development Impact Fee Advisory Committee (Joint Advisory Committee), whose purpose is to carry out the duties as set forth in Idaho Code § 67-8205(3), as it may be amended. - B. Membership: The Joint Advisory Committee shall be composed of not fewer than five (5) members.
-Two (2) or more members shall be active in the business development, building or real estate.
-Two (2) or more members shall not be active in the business of development, building or real estate.
-There must be Joint
+- A. Establishment and Purpose: Pursuant to Idaho Code § 67-8205, there is hereby established jointly with the Fire District a Joint Development Impact Fee Advisory Committee (Joint Advisory Committee), whose purpose is to carry out the duties as set forth in Idaho Code § 67-8205(3), as it may be amended. - B. Membership: The Advisory Committee shall be composed of not fewer than five (5) members.
+Two (2) or more members shall be active in the business of development, building or real estate.